MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### July 9, 2019

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 103.1907.4001.0 brings a new look and feel to the PC and HoloLens apps.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 103.1907.4001.0 brings a new look and feel to the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps.
 We improved the user experience and aligned it with the Dynamics 365 family of apps.

 #### Improvements in this release